Acoustic phonon-restricted four-phonon interactions: Impact on thermal and thermoelectric transport in monolayer h-NbN: Results and Discussion

 \subsection{Structural details}

 The \ce{h-NbN} monolayer adopts a buckled hexagonal lattice (Figure~\ref{fig1}) derived from the [111] planes of bulk rocksalt \ce{NbN}.
 Unlike the planar honeycomb structures of graphene and \ce{h-BN}, \ce{h-NbN} features a pronounced buckling ($\Delta_{\rm h} = d_{\mathrm{Nb}}^z - d_{\mathrm{N}}^z$) of 0.77~\AA~ in the unstrained state, reflecting a vertical separation between \ce{Nb} and \ce{N} sublattices (Table~\ref{tab1}).
 This buckling breaks in-plane reflection symmetry, thereby altering phonon scattering and impacting $\kappa_l$.
 Similar symmetry-breaking effects have been reported in low-buckled 2D materials such as silicene, germanene, and stanene~\citep{4ph_grp_iv}.
 The optimized lattice constant of 3.15 \AA\ and \ce{Nb-N} bond length of 1.98 \AA\ indicate strong covalent bonding, consistent with earlier predictions~\citep{Chanana_PRL19, Ahammed_PRB22}.
 Heat conduction can be tuned by in-plane strain ($\epsilon_{xx} = \epsilon_{yy} = \epsilon$) as tensile strain reduces buckling (Table~\ref{tab1}).
 We investigate the effects of a tensile $\epsilon = 3\%$, remaining below the critical threshold at which the structure transitions to a planar configuration.
+The thermodynamic stability of monolayer h-NbN was verified through \textit{ab initio} molecular dynamics (AIMD) simulations at 300~K, 600~K, and 800~K. The structure remained intact with only minor distortions and no bond-breaking signs, confirming its stability at elevated temperatures (see details in SI).

-The electronic structure of the \ce{h-NbN} monolayer reveals an indirect band gap of \SI{0.75}{\electronvolt} along the $K-\Gamma$ path (Supplemental Material~\citep{supple}).
+The electronic structure of the \ce{h-NbN} monolayer reveals an indirect band gap of \SI{0.75}{\electronvolt} (\SI{0.78}{\electronvolt}) along the $K-\Gamma$ path using GGA-PBE (HSE06) functional (see SI), which agrees well with the previous HSE06 studies\cite{Ahammed_PRB22, NbX}.
 This moderate band gap confirms its semiconducting nature, suggesting that phonons dominate heat transport.
-Applying a tensile strain of $\epsilon = 3\%$ significantly narrows the band gap (Table~\ref{tab1}) and reduces buckling, which is expected to influence $\kappa_l$ by modifying phonon scattering mechanisms
+Applying a tensile strain of $\epsilon = 3\%$ significantly narrows the band gap (Table~\ref{tab1}) and reduces buckling, which is expected to influence $\kappa_l$ by modifying phonon scattering mechanisms.
+Since the GGA-PBE and HSE06 functionals yield nearly identical band gaps and electronic features near the Fermi level, we have used the GGA-PBE functional throughout this work.